 \subsubsection{Flow acceptance ratio}

-In the above experiments, no flow is rejected, i.e. all flows' availability requirement can be met with CoShare, with or without shared reservation.
+In the above experiments, no flow is rejected, i.e. all flows' availability requirements can be met with CoShare, with or without shared reservation.
 In the following experiment, we consider 650 flows each with a service chain consisting of four NFs.
-Similar to Fig.~\ref{sharedinst}, Fig.~\ref{4inst} compares the number of backup NF instances created for each availability class under dedicated and shared reservation.
+Similar to Fig.~\ref{sharedinst}, Fig.~\ref{4inst} compares the number of backup NF instances under dedicated and shared reservation.
 It also shows that less instances are needed with shared reservation.

 Additionally, Fig.~\ref{4flow} compares the flow acceptance ratio.
-As shown by the figure, the availability requirement of all flows in the two lower availability classes is satisfied with both shared and dedicated reservation.
-However, only about $60\%$ of flows in the highest availability class can be admitted with their availability requirement satisfied with dedicated reservation, in contrast to $100\%$ with shared reservation.
-This is because {\em CoShare with dedicated reservation} requires a higher number of backup NF instances than what can be provided by the available resources in the network.
-If that number would have been possible, Fig.~\ref{4inst} would have shown a much higher reduction by using shared reservation.
+As shown by the figure, all flows can be admitted with both shared and dedicated reservation when the availability requirements are under the two lower levels.
+However, when 5'9s availability level is required, only about $60\%$ of the flows can be admitted with dedicated reservation, in contrast to $100\%$ with shared reservation.
+This is because {\em CoShare with dedicated reservation} requires a higher number of backup NF instances than what can be provided by the network.
+If that number would have been possible, Fig.~\ref{4inst} would have shown an even higher reduction by using shared reservation.
 This again implies that NF shared reservation enables more resource efficiency which in turn maximizes the number of flows that can be admitted to the network.